justdepie/MSc-Thesis-From-Tables-to-Natural-Language-Summaries/README.md

+Notebook Guide: \
 -The Data Preparation notebook includes all the preprocessing and transformations made to convert the tables to text for the ToTTo dataset. \
 -The Modeling Current Version notebook includes the modeling code for ToTTo. \
--The QTSumm All notebook includes everything I did for QTSUmm (preprocessing + code). \
+-The QTSumm All notebook includes everything I did for QTSUmm (preprocessing + code).

+Info:\
 The evaluation metrics used are: METEOR, ROUGE and SacreBleu. \
 Regarding ToTTo the models were evaluated on the whole test set as well as the top 5 most populated domains. \
 This is a Capstone Project conducted in partnership with the company Incelligent IKE. \